EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 Incendio took 200 MP, while petrificus took 170; Identify was down to 20.
-I did not get another chance to cast petrificus_slowly again after the panther encounter.
-'Oh, that's right - I have to write incendio_slowly still.' "test" and "questlist" were not so useful right now.
+I did not get another chance to cast a curse again after the panther encounter.
+'Oh, that's right - I have to write incendio_slowly yet.' "test" and "questlist" were not so useful so far.
 My range was somewhere around 20 meters.
 While my spell toolkit was low on variety, that would be remedied in time.
 I no longer had any lingering regrets of choosing the Mage class.

 My class-up did have certain effects that I hadn't noticed before.
 Whilst earlier I could select target ranging from a blade of grass to a big rock, now I could select partial objects as well.
 Like half a blade of grass or only one side of a rock.
 I could select my spells to affect a certain body part of the monsters.
 This precise control also extended to my ability to select a region.
 Earlier while I tried freezing the ground, I could only guess what area was actually affected, unlike now where I could select it.